Norva24’s decentralized operation model

 The branch managers are key to success

-The Norva24 operating model is designed to also drive performance of branch managers by applying a strategy of overview and guidance.
+The Norva24 operating model is designed to also drive the performance of branch managers by applying a strategy of overview and guidance.
 In the strategy, the performance of each branch is internally measured according to an agreed set of universal key performance indicators (“KPIs”).

-The KPIs to help branch managers to step up efficiency and transparency, to achieve specific goals.
+The KPIs help branch managers to step up efficiency and transparency, to achieve specific goals.
 KPIs measured include EBITA margin levels as well as sales growth.
 In the event of unsatisfactory KPIs within a branch, the management initially entrusts branch managers with addressing the underlying causes of the underperformance.
 Branch managers then work with Country CEOs and central support functions to devise a plan to improve the branch’s performance.